Beam-wi/tritonserver/docs/model_management.md

 Triton provides model management APIs are part of the [HTTP/REST and GRPC protocols, and as part of the C API](inference_protocols.md).
-Triton operates in one of three model control modes: NONE, EXPLICIT or POLL.
+Triton operates in one of three model control modes: NONE, POLL, or EXPLICIT.
 The model control mode determines how changes to the model repository are handled by Triton and which of these protocols and APIs are available.